 Seminar-style capstone course covering professional topics in Biotechnology and Good Manufacturing Practice, including but not limited to: discussion of emerging technologies, innovations, and new products that are noteworthy to the biotechnology industry; the steps involved with the regulatory approval process for a new biotechnology-derived product, and; key issues associated with adequate quality-control systems, assays and stability for novel biotechnology products.
 Students, working in teams, will give written and oral presentations on case studies that attempt to predict products derived from the new innovations and discoveries.
 The objective of the course is to give the student insight into the process of translating scientific discovery into innovative products.
-Prerequisite: BTC 220 Co-requisites: BTC 230 & BTC 250.
+Prerequisite: BTC 220.